🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Signs and symptoms of magnesium deficiency

-• Feeling of weakness
+• A feeling of weakness

-• Cramps and muscle spasms
+• Muscle cramps and spasms

-• Irritability and stress management difficulties
+• Irritability and difficulty coping with stress

 These symptoms should raise the alarm and encourage you to check your magnesium levels, especially if they are accompanied by an unbalanced diet or increased mineral requirements.